hargoniX/bachelor/thesis/thesis.typ

 Since the initial device setup is simply a linear list of @MMIO interactions, we won't go into the details of how the driver performs these steps.
 The packet receive and transmit procedures on the other hand are more involved.
-We begin by explaining the receive procedure as it is slightly simpler than the transmit one.
+We begin by explaining the receive procedure, as it is slightly simpler than the transmit one.

 As mentioned in @intel-nic packet receiving is done through a @DMA mapped queue.
 This queue is implemented as a ring buffer in memory.
 The state of this queue is